VPNLirvine/trEYEcopa/README.md

 ### Analysis
 To analyze the data:

-- cd into `Analysis`
+- cd into `/Analysis/`
-- run `addpath('..');` so that it can access the `specifyPaths` function in root, then
+- run `addpath('..');` so that Matlab can access the `specifyPaths` function in root, then
 - run `analysis('metricName');`

-A list of available metric names is present in the header of `Analysis/selectMetric`.
+A list of available metric names is present in the header of `/Analysis/selectMetric`.
 Our primary metrics were:

 - `sfix` for "scaled fixation" i.e. the proportion of time fixated,